 Within this model the tilt stiffness of the hydrostatic slipper is also investigated and checked whether it is much smaller than the rotational stiffness of the cross flexure, as this was assumed.
 If this was false, then full film lubrication could not be maintained.
 These and other assumptions are listed in appendix A. Most of these assumptions are still quite logical choices, others do require some more attention if the whiffletree concept is further investigated.
 Overall the model grants good insight on possibilities and applications.
 It brought forth new insights, as for the application of pumps, the power pumped normally is transferred through a single point.
 A whiffletree based deformable bearing would distribute the force over an area.
-Resulting in a lower stroke, and thus less power transferred, this resulted in the new insight that specifically for the application of pumps a new constraint is likely to be introduced for the design.
+Resulting in a lower stroke, and thus less power transferred.
+This insight must be taken into account for large hydrostatic bearing designs specifically for the application of radial pump designs.

-In the end a large deforming hydrostatic bearing is not created, however the foundation is laid for future research.
+In the end a large deforming hydrostatic bearing is not created, however the foundation is laid, the seeds have been sown, so that future research may flourish.